Using Gertrude

 NOTE: If you'd prefer to watch a step-by-step video showing all aspects of getting started with Gertrude, click here.

 To start out, if you haven't already created a Gertrude account you'll need to do that first.
 To create an account click this link and follow the sign-up instructions.
-The first 60 days are totally free and you can cancel at any time.
+No credit card is required, the first 60 days are totally free, and you can cancel at any time.

-Once you have your Gertrude account created you'll probably want to start by creating at least one user.
-A "user" in Gertrude represents someone that you want to protect.
-This is very often one of your own children if you are a parent using Gertrude to protect your kids.
-You'll need at least one user to do anything useful with Gertrude.
+Once you have your Gertrude account created you'll need to start by adding at least one child.
+A "child" in Gertrude represents someone that you want to protect.
+This is very often one of your own children if you are a parent using Gertrude to protect your kids—but it could also be a peer whom you are protecting in a relationship of accountability.
+You'll need to add at least one child to do anything useful with Gertrude.

 The most common scenario is for Gertrude to be used by parents protecting their kids.
 But that's definitely not the only way to use Gertrude.
-Peers, friends, relatives, etc., can all be protected, but for the sake of brevity, we use the language of parent/child for most of our documentation.
+Peers, friends, relatives, etc., can all be protected, but for the sake of simplicity, we use the language of parent/child throughout the Gertrude app and websites.

-To create a user, click the link in the dashboard of your Gertrude web admin account, or select "users" from the side bar on the left hand and click the button to add a new user.
+To add a child, click the link in the dashboard of the Gertrude parents website, or select "children" from the side bar on the left hand and click the button to add a new child.

-Enter the users name, and click to save the new user.
+Enter the child's name, and click to save the new child.

-While you are creating your first user, you can also set up monitoring if you wish.
-Gertrude allows you to see everything your users have typed and also can take periodic screenshots of your users screens for you to review later.
+Now might be a good time set up monitoring if you wish.
+Gertrude allows you to see everything your children have typed and also can take periodic screenshots of your child's screens for you to review later.
 You can always change these settings later, but we recommend enabling them for the greatest safety, and also because it will help you learn about all of Gertrude's features as you work through this tutorial.

 Keychains & Keys